tejaskannan/smart-tv-keyboard-leakage/README.md

 ```

 ### Attack Results in Emulation
-The examples in this section assume the use of the pre-computed results provided in the Google Drive folder.
+The examples in this section assume the use of the pre-computed results provided in the supplementary materials.
 You may change the file paths that point to local directories containing results generated from executing the attack on new benchmarks.

 #### Credit Cards
 The script `benchmark_ccn_recovery.py` creates a plot showing the top-`K` accuracy on the credit card number and full credit card details.
-When running this program on the provided benchmark results (from the Google Drive), the resulting plot should match Figure `8` in the paper.
+When running this program on the provided benchmark results (from the supplementary materials), the resulting plot should match Figure `8` in the paper.
 Note that if you change the benchmark, the results may differ slightly; the overall trends should remain the same.

 The command below shows an example of executing this script.
 You must provide the folder containing the `part_N` directories.
 ```
-python benchmark_credit_card_recovery.py --benchmark-folder <PATH-TO-GDRIVE>/benchmarks/credit-cards
+python benchmark_credit_card_recovery.py --benchmark-folder ../../supplementary/benchmarks/credit-cards
 ```
 The script also prints out the top-`K` rates for each provider on both the credit card number and the full details.
 The top-`10` rates on the full details should match those in the final paragraph of Section `V.B`.
 The program additionally prints the average fraction of potential guesses that are *valid* credit card numbers.
 The printed amount should match the `16.26%` value listed in the final paragraph of Section `V.B`.

 #### Passwords
 The file `benchmark_password_recovery.py` shows the password recovery results.
 The script takes in multiple folders, each containing the results for a single TV; the user must also supply the `--tv-types` in the same order as the provided folders.
 Below is an example of executing this script on the provided results.
 ```
-python benchmark_password_recovery.py --benchmark-folders <PATH-TO-GDRIVE>/benchmarks/samsung-passwords/ <PATH-TO-GDRIVE>/benchmarks/appletv-passwords/ --tv-types samsung appletv
+python benchmark_password_recovery.py --benchmark-folders ../../supplementary/benchmarks/samsung-passwords/ ../../supplementary/benchmarks/appletv-passwords/ --tv-types samsung appletv
 ```
-The program will display a plot which should match Figures `9` and `10`.
-Note that we have placed the results for both TVs on a single plot; this change was made for space reasons during the paper's revision.
+The program will display a plot which should match Figure `9`.

 The script also prints out the accuracy on different password types for both priors (`phpbb` and `rockyou-5gram`).
 The top-`1` values should match those listed in the second-to-last paragraph in Section `V.C`.
 Finally, the script also prints the minimum factor by which the attack improves over random guessing for the `rockyou` prior.
 As listed in the paper (Section `V.C`, Paragraph 3), the improvement is over `330x` for both TVs.